// From Hello World to IO Monad

 lambda x: meow(x)

-So, step3 can be written like this:
+So, `step3` can be written as:

 lambda y: print(x + y)

-step2 can be written like this:
+`step2` can be written as:

 lambda x: input_and_do(step3)

-Substituting step3 in, step2 becomes:
+Substituting `step3` in, `step2` becomes:

-lambda x: input_and_do(lambda y: print(x+y))
+lambda x: input_and_do(lambda y: print(x + y))

 def main():

-input_and_do(lambda x: input_and_do(lambda y: print(x+y)))
+input_and_do(lambda x: input_and_do(lambda y: print(x + y)))

 def input_and_do(next_step):